jaredfholgate/github-relevant-issues-and-pull-requests/README.md

   ./Get-GitHubIssuesAndPullRequests.ps1
   ```

-  To filter by one or more labels, use the `-label` parameter:
+  To filter by one or more labels, use the `-labels` parameter:

   ```pwsh
   ./Get-GitHubIssuesAndPullRequests.ps1 -labels "bug","enhancement"